sinawebgard/persiantrends/README.md

 ## Latest version

+*V2.2*

+* Error handling with TryCatch: re-running through iterations if some of the queries return error codes.

+*V2.1*

-The current version is making use of parallel computing in R to process a large list of keywords and queries.
-The previous version is available as v1.1
+* Using parallel computing in R to process large lists of keywords and queries.
+The serial version is available as v1.1

+*V1.1*

+* Splitting keywords, as well as returned queries, into lists of up to five key terms so they can be sent to Google API at the same time

 ## Codes and Scripts